 - On an iPhone 6S or below plus older models iPads & iPod Touches, press Home and Power at the same time until you see the Apple logo

 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-- On an iPhone X Series, iPad with Face ID, or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone 11 or X Series, iPad with Face ID, or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Then press and promptly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 Step – 5 Turn Off Wi-Fi Assist

 - Tap on Settings > Cellular > Turn Off Wi-Fi Assist and give it a try if you are having this issue on an iPhone

 - This fix seemed to have worked for many readers

 Step – 6 Turn Off Wi-Fi Networking

 - Some apps can cause problems when your location service for wi-fi networking is turned on